google/etils/docs/api-design.md

 ### Use `__init__.py`

-The public user API should be explicitly defined in your project `__init__.py` file.
+The public user API should be explicitly defined in your project's `__init__.py` file.

-Having an explicit API has many benefit:
+Having an explicit API has many benefits:

 *   Limit entry points: users only have a single import, it makes it obvious how to start using the API.